pawamoy/archan/README.md

 archan --no-config --input pytest_dsm.csv
 # or read CSV data from STDIN
 dependenpy pytest --format=csv | archan --no-config

-# Output the list of available plugins in the current environment
 ```

 ## Configuration